Last Reviewed: December 18, 2019

 Proper attire is required at all times.
 Students who do not meet the requirements set out below will not be allowed to work in lab until they are properly dressed.

-Your primary piece of safety equipment in the laboratory is OSHA or ANSI approved safety goggles/glasses (ANSI Z87.1 standard), which MUST BE WORN AT ALL TIMES.
+Your primary piece of safety equipment in the laboratory is OSHA or ANSI approved safety goggles (ANSI Z87.1 standard), which MUST BE WORN AT ALL TIMES.
+Only goggles that are indirectly vented, chemical splash goggles that meet ANSI Z87.1 impact standards are appropriate for use in lab.
 Goggles are to be chemical goggles, not woodworking goggles, which can be recognized by the presence of a many small holes in the body of the goggle.
-Click here to view appropriate and inappropriate safety glasses and goggles.

 In advanced laboratories, and in research the additional protection of a face shield may be required.
 Consult with your instructor or research supervisor about whether this additional protection is necessary.